2 oz reposado tequila

 Naming drinks is tough; I think it should be something with at least a little relevance.
 For this one I took the easy way out.
 I did a Google search for raspberry, lemon, chartreuse, and somehow came upon a garden nursery page with this as one descpription:

-Hello There: Ev, M-L
+Hello There: Ev, M-LWorks for me.

 Light raspberry pink with a rose red halo and contrasting chartreuse centre.
 Distinctive eyed variety.